 Not keeping your wrist cuff at heart level is probably the biggest mistake people make.
 If the cuff is below heart level, it’s easy to get a false reading too high.
 If your wrist cuff is above heart level, your readings can be false to the low side.

 The best way to make sure your cuff is at heart level is the positioning of your arm.
 If you don’t have a table to rest your elbow on, start with your upper arm hanging straight down close to your side.

 Then bend your elbow, raising your forearm up and across your chest until your wrist cuff is level with your heart.
 Keep your upper arm down and close to your side as shown in the image below.

 Some wrist monitors have a heart level sensor.
 The wrist monitor I highly recommend has a built in heart level guidance feature.
 You can check it out on Amazon by clicking here.
 I also wrote a whole blog post on it and why I think it’s the best wrist monitor which you can read right here.

 #2: Which Arm To Take Blood Pressure?

 A 69 year old women was misdiagnosed because the medical staff failed to check BP in both arms.
 This resulted in a whole series of unfortunate events and medication.
-You can read more about her story and what she was put through in my Which Arm To Take Blood Pressure blog post right here.
+You can read more about her story and what she was put through in my Which Arm To Take Blood Pressure article located in this website.

 #3: Cuff Position